 Clean Caramel Corn

 Reading children's books that feature veggies is a great way to normalize veggies and make them fun!
 We have read a lot of veggie books and have compiled our Top 10.
-You can purchase these books (and many more great veggie books!) in our Amazon Shop or via the links below.
-We have organized them into age appropriate categories in our Amazon Shop for your convenience.
+Check them out below!

 Here is a list of our Top 10 Children's Books Featuring Veggies in alphabetical order by author: